Ariel Rubinstein

 Ariel Rubinstein (Hebrew: אריאל רובינשטיין; born April 13, 1951) is an Israeli economist who works in economic theory, game theory and bounded rationality.

 Biography

 Ariel Rubinstein is a professor of economics at the School of Economics at Tel Aviv University and the Department of Economics at New York University.
 He studied mathematics and economics at the Hebrew University of Jerusalem, 1972–1979 (B.Sc.
 Mathematics, Economics and Statistics, 1974;

 M.A.
 Economics, 1975; M.Sc Mathematics, 1976; Ph.D.
 Economics, 1979).

 In 1982, he published "Perfect equilibrium in a bargaining model", an important contribution to the theory of bargaining.
 The model is known also as a Rubinstein bargaining model.
 It describes two-person bargaining as an extensive game with perfect information in which the players alternate offers.
 A key assumption is that the players are impatient.
 The main result gives conditions under which the game has a unique subgame perfect equilibrium and characterizes this equilibrium.

+Relevance of game theory

+Rubinstein has argued against the relevance of game theory to practical decision-making.
+He characterizes game theory as a way to abstractly describe idealized strategic situations stripped of details, but says this is useless in real life, where many details are relevant.
+He reports "I have not seen, in all my life, a single example where a game theorist could give advice, based on the theory, which was more useful than that of the layman."